Security-Champions-Beta/SlimFixTheCodes/Python-Jwt_Abusing-None-Algorithm_Hs256-2/README.md

 * Base64 is common into Anroid app - Decemal Value 115 s
 Why ? urlbased64 JWT  + relpaced by - , / replaced by _ , = are ommited
-* use on upload image for inline rendering on Minioo - binary data and ship a cross network fo normalize --
+* use on upload image for inline rendering on Minioo - binary data and ship a cross network fo normalize
-Encryption ->
-is a process to convert (the information) into -> (a cipher) using (keys), to maintain the confidentiality.

-Encryption has 2 typeS[] --> Sym --> Asy
-ONE .
-Symetric -->

-*  Sender uses a Private Key to cipher the data
-*  Sender and reciver Have the same private key to decrypt OR (The-Same-Key)

-Modes of encryption are
-	1 .
-Stream Cipher :  encrypt one bit at the time ->  RC4 - A5 wireless networks
-			Stream Ciphers operate on a stream of data bit by bit
-			 stream cipher uses 8 bits.
-			if we have 2 files each file has identical Hex string the first why ?
-TLs , ssl used for speed - Serialing huge data 2 .
-Block Cipher  :
-					A block cipher breaks-down plaintext messages into fixed-size blocks before converting them into ciphertext using a key. the block mode encrypts a certain block of data bits of block (common -> content , file) Encrypting information in chunks.
-			why ? encrypted small amount B attacker cant tamper - each block decrypt paralles and usefill for insert Pins on DB -
-			* Difrent Stream - Block -> block mode offers a minor speed bump.
-			* alittle more secure
-	   2.1 .Electronic code book ->  128, 192, and 256 bits.
-						* is a bad idea - without using an IV
-						* each block of data is encrypted separately & independently in block mode.
-						* identical plaintexts lead to identical ciphertexts.
-             			Attack : ECB Block Shufler ->
-	   2.2 .
-CBC --> (Cipher Blocker Chaining)
-			 message is split into blocks of X bytes length and each block is XORed with the previous encrypted block Initials Vector and Randomize on LSB( Least Significant Bit ) at first and MSB( Most Significant Bits ) the end Chapped up message
-			 XOR
-			 +padding
-			 1. BitFlipper Attack --> attacker is able to geust firstcipher text that generated Diffrence if we 1, 2, 3 password fo 10.00.00 , we will see different cipher 10.00.0
-			 2. oracle padding - > PKCS7 - the padding will be composed of the same number
-			 * When an application decrypts encrypted data, it will first decrypt the data; then it will remove the padding During the cleanup of the padding, if an invalid padding triggers a detectable behavior, you have a padding oracle.
-The detectable behavior can be an error, a lack of results, or a slower response.
-	   2.3 .
-CFB --> (cipher feedback mode ) cipher text, or the first block becomes the key stream for the next block.
-	                             And then it flips the next block as well.
-										  This has still remained secured.
-										  Pillow library python

 ---------------------------------------------------JWT---------------------------------------------------
 is  securely transmitting information between parties as a JSON object